revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/03-Typescript.md

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-- If we need/wish to create an instance of perhaps a custom object, whilst getting the benefits of type-checking things such as arguments, return types or generics - a class makes sense.
+- If we need/wish to create an instance of perhaps a custom object, whilst getting the benefits of type-checking things such as arguments, return types, or generics - a class makes sense.
 - If we’re not creating instances - we have interfaces at our disposal, and their benefit comes from not generating any source code, yet allowing us to somewhat “virtually” type-check our code.

 </blockquote>